A Provably Efficient Method for Tensor Ring Decomposition and Its Applications: Discussion

 \section{Discussion}

-This work provides the first affirmative answer to the open question of whether a finite-step algorithm exists for tensor ring (TR) decomposition.
-By introducing a blockwise simultaneous diagonalization method, we establish a deterministic procedure \blostr that recovers TR-cores exactly from sparse observations, thereby uncovering the algebraic structure of the TR format.
+This work provides the first finite-step algorithm for tensor ring (TR) decomposition.
+By introducing a blockwise simultaneous diagonalization method, we establish a deterministic procedure \blostr that recovers TR cores exactly from sparse observations, thereby uncovering the algebraic structure of the TR format.
 This result places TR decomposition on par with classical tensor models such as Tucker \cite{de2000best,de2000multilinear,zhang2018tensor} and tensor-train \cite{oseledets2011tensor,zhou2022optimal}, for which finite-step methods have long been known.

 Beyond this theoretical advance, we extend the method to symmetric TR decomposition, showing how symmetry can be leveraged to reduce parameter complexity.
 We further address noisy and imperfect observations through a robust recovery scheme that combines \blostr with alternating least squares refinement, demonstrating empirically that principled initialization dramatically accelerates convergence and improves stability compared to standard random-initialization methods.